ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 <a name="summarise"></a>
 #### 5. `summarise()` data with a range of summary statistics

-This function will always agregate your original data frame, i.e. the output data frame will be shorter.
-Here, let's contrast adding growth increments over the study period on the original dataset vs our new grouped dataset.
+This function will always agregate your original data frame, i.e. the output data frame will be shorter than the input.
+Here, let's contrast summing growth increments over the study period on the original dataset vs our new __grouped__ dataset.

 <a id="Acode16" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code16" markdown="1">